julz/docs/docs/getting-started/first-trigger.md

 ## Creating your first `Trigger`
-Earlier you read that Triggers ":material-magnet-on: act as a filter for events entering the broker and can be configured with desired event attributes, now you'll get to see one in action!
+Earlier you read that Triggers ":material-magnet-on: act as a filter for events entering the broker and can be configured with desired event attributes," now you'll get to see one in action!

 === "kn"